Spaying and Neutering: We Help You Decide

 - Sterilisation

-Sterilisation means your pet won't be pregnant, and you won't have kittens or puppies.
-So, the lineage ends.
+Sterilization means your pet won't be pregnant, and you won't have kittens or puppies.

 - Likelihood of weight gain